kohnewlife/Android-QuizApp/README.md

 **Landscape View**

+By saving all essential information into savedInstanceState, rotating the phone does not affect the app.

 ![alt text](Screenshot2.png)

 **Cheat Activity View**

-The answer only shows up when 'Show Answer' is pressed
+The answer only shows up when 'Show Answer' is pressed.

 ![alt text](Screenshot3.png)

 **No Cheat Tokens Left**

+Warn the player when he tries to uses his cheat.

 ![alt text](Screenshot4.png)